-UNMISS supported mechanisms to address prolonged and arbitrary detention, however, in the continued absence of a functional case management system, it was difficult to effect systemic change.
+The Mission supported mechanisms in addressing prolonged and arbitrary detention; however, in the continued absence of a functional case management system, it was difficult to effect systemic change

-- 44. UNMISS addressed the issue of prolonged and arbitrary detention with a project in Juba in 2018, which led to the release of 122 prisoners.
-Prison development committees, supported by UNMISS and existing where the corrections officers had a state presence and together with HRD, were able to effect change to coordinate the justice system to advocate for the release of prisoners.
-UNMISS trained NPS officers and directors of prisons on prisoner record management and contributed with training on prison forms and the printing of prison forms delivered to prisons.
-Anecdotal evidence existed that where the officers were trained and forms delivered, better record keeping resulted.
-However, the system was non-functioning overall. - 45.
-The inability of the police, prosecution and the courts to dispense timely justice resulted in increased pressure on the prisons system, which was not equipped to deal with high levels of prolonged and arbitrary detention of accused individuals.
-NPS officers, at the receiving end of a dysfunctional justice chain, were put in a precarious position relating to human rights.
-Before the 2013 civil war, there were 101 prisons in South Sudan, but during the conflict over half were destroyed, and by 2022, only 46 remained, albeit in bad shape, leading to deplorable conditions for prisoners in terms of overcrowding and squalor.36 - 46.
-Evidence of an ineffective case management system was recognized as a root cause of the problem.
-Many post-conflict challenges existed which prevented any system from being established, including those related to lack of training on how to manage such a system, lack of salaries, infrastructure, vehicles and coordination with other justice institutions.
+44. UNMISS addressed the issue of prolonged and arbitrary detention with a project in Juba in 2018 which led to the release of 122 prisoners.
+Prison development committees, supported by UNMISS and existing where the corrections officers had a state presence and in cooperation with the Human Rights Division, were able to effect change to coordinate the justice system to advocate for the release of prisoners.
+UNMISS trained National Prisons Service officers and directors of prisons on prisoner record management and contributed with training on prison forms and the printing of prison forms delivered to prisons.
+Anecdotal evidence existed that, where the officers were trained and forms delivered, better record keeping resulted.
+However, the system was non-functioning overall.

+45. The inability of the police, prosecution and the courts to dispense timely justice resulted in increased pressure on the prisons system, which was not equipped to deal with high levels of prolonged and arbitrary detention of accused individuals.
+National Prisons Service officers, at the receiving end of a dysfunctional judicial system, were put in a precarious position in relation to human rights.
+Before the 2013 civil war, there were 101 prisons in South Sudan, but during the conflict over half were destroyed, and by 2022 only 46 remained, albeit in bad shape, leading to deplorable conditions for prisoners in terms of overcrowding and squalor.33

+46. Evidence of an ineffective case management system was recognized as a root cause of the problem.
+Many post-conflict challenges existed which prevented any system from being established, including related to lack of training on how to manage such a system, lack of salaries, infrastructure, vehicles and coordination with other justice institutions.
 Prison food vendors did not receive payment, causing food insecurity.
 UNDP attempted to promote an automated case management system, which failed as the precondition of a manual system did not exist.